matthew-tfs/mjcb.io/content/blog/00064-skills-ontario-2009-retrospective.md

 > To evaluate each competitor's skills and to recognize outstanding competitors for excellence and professionalism in the field of IT and network support.

-It was actually a great way to bookend by [college program](/blog/2024/04/28/skills-competition-retrospective/#computer-systems-technology-cety-program), as it included everything that I had learned during my time there.
+It was actually a great way to bookend my [college program](/blog/2024/04/28/skills-competition-retrospective/#computer-systems-technology-cety-program), as it included everything that I had learned during my time there.
 This applied to the other competitors from the other colleges as well, as their programs were mostly similar.

 There were six major components in the competition, and they included the following categories and grading: